Do you want to take part in creating a responsible future with technology?

-- Applying Techno-Anthropological methods to gain insights into a technology domain’s key processes
+- apply Techno-Anthropological methods to gain insights into digitalization's key processes

-- Identifying drivers and barriers for responsible and sustainable technology innovation
+- identify drivers and barriers for responsible and sustainable digital innovation

-- Applying socio-technical theories to analyse emergent and controversial technological problems
+- apply socio-technical theories to analyse emergent and controversial digital problems

-- Planning, facilitating and organising technological innovation and change processes
+- plan, facilitate and organise digital innovation and change processes

-- Developing digital method skills to map and visualise online debates
+- develop digital method skills to map and visualise online debates

 During the studies in Techno-Anthropology, you combine in-depth studies of technological innovation and change with anthropological approaches.
 This provides you with competencies in analysing, facilitating, and assessing innovation of emerging technology at various levels from human-technological interaction, to institutional levels, societal- and global understandings of how technology shapes and is shaped in our world.